 Pharmacy College Admission Test (PCAT)

-All applicants are required to report scores from the Pharmacy College Admission Test (PCAT) by the close of the current application period.
-Applicants must officially report scores via PharmCAS (code 104).
+All applicants are required to report official scores from the Pharmacy College Admission Test (PCAT) by the deadline.
+Applicants report scores directly to PharmCAS (code 104).
 The PCAT must be taken within 3 years of the application deadline.